cjacobsen2016/language-design/spec.md

 ### Range expression ###

 A type must implement `RangeOverrider` to work with `range` expression.
-Receiver in `OverrideRange` method is set to expression value in `range` clause.
+Method receiver is set to the expression value in `range` clause.

 ```go
 type RangeOverrider interface {